cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - SerializeScalar(s): A member function of `G` that maps a scalar element `s` to a unique byte array `buf` of fixed length `Ns`.
 The output type of this function is `SerializedScalar`.
-- DeserializeScalar(buf): A member function of `GG` that maps a byte array `buf` to a scalar `s`, or fails if the input is not a valid byte representation of a scalar.
+- DeserializeScalar(buf): A member function of `G` that maps a byte array `buf` to a scalar `s`, or fails if the input is not a valid byte representation of a scalar.
 This function can raise a DeserializeError if deserialization fails; see {{input-validation}}.